Have a commercial roof? You may be asking yourself: which is better for ponding water: acrylic roof coatings or silicone?

-If ponding water is an issue on a large portion of your roof or if your roof is in a particularly wet climate, silicone can be an effective solution.
+Silicone can be an effective solution if ponding water is an issue on a large portion of your roof or if your roof is in a wet climate.
 As a non-water-based product, it will stand up better over time where water collects.
 However, a silicone coating should never be applied to a ponding area without the proper primer.

 Silicone has a high vapor transmission rate and will not completely block moisture from penetration through to the membrane.
 The silicone coating itself will hold up to the ponding water but the membrane underneath may not.
-In addition, silicones that are not reinforced with a polyester membrane are prone to stress cracks because silicone has very low tensile and tear strength.
+Silicones that aren’t reinforced with a polyester membrane are prone to stress cracks.
+That’s because silicone has very low tensile and tear strength.

-Silicone roof coatings are often recommended to building owners as an economic roofing solution that is easy and fast to apply.
+Silicone roof coatings are a fast, easy-to-apply economic roofing solution.
 But not all silicone coatings are sustainable because adhesion for reapplication or repairs is questionable.

-Make sure your silicone coatings are proven to be recoatable.
-Many silicones are difficult to adhere to when a repair needs to be made or when it’s time for recoating to renew the warranty.
+Ensure your silicone coatings are recoatable.
+Many silicones are difficult to adhere to when making repairs or when it’s time for recoating to renew the warranty.
 Improperly installed, they can lead to premature failure that is likely to result in a roof that needs to be torn off and replaced and water damage.

-The biggest difference between acrylic and silicone behavior in ponding water is that acrylic coatings may tend to curl or peel up in water under certain conditions where silicone coatings can sit in ponding water with no problem but they may stress crack and allow and leaks through the cracks.
+What are the biggest difference between acrylic and silicone when it comes to ponding water?
+Acrylic coatings tend to curl up in water under certain conditions.
+Silicone coatings can sit in ponding water with no problem but may stress crack and allow and leaks.
 Silicone coatings could also pass large amounts of water vapor through to the underlying membrane without a vapor barrier primer.

 The Bottom Line